JakeSyther/JakeSyther/README.md

 -  We are interested in science fiction - action cinematic, games, visuals and designs.
 -  We're currently working on with Unity&UnrealEngine(C#&CPP) and with Modelling Tools.
 -  We're looking to collaborate on making a story game...
--  If You're interested in, Connect with Syther#7539 via Discord.
+-  If You're interested in, Contact via Discord( Syther#7539 ) or email( ProtonxVSxNeutron@proton.me ).
 -
 -
 --->The name Jake Syther is a referenced name to the main character of a science fiction story whose rights have been bought, and Copyrighted.<---